 Avoid visual abstraction.
 Being literal is key to conversion.
 Abstracted imagery is typically aspirational imagery (two people sitting on a beach), and aspirational messaging is only suited for brand marketing — not conversion.

-Here are some examples of literal depiction:
+Examples of literal depiction:

 Given the volume of ad exposure everyone is subjected to, people lack the patience and motivation to guess what your ad is selling.
 So, remove the ambiguity and just show them the goods.